keithbuhler/keithbuhler.github.io/Philosophy/phd-how-to.md

 In 2011, my wife and I decided to pursue a PhD in philosophy.
 We had just gotten married in 2010.
 I was finishing an M.A. in theology.
 I was working as a high school teacher and she was the admissions department at a new college.
 I knew for five years I wanted to pursue further graduate training, but now the timing was right.

 We applied to 14 schools.
-I got 10 rejections, and 4 acceptances.
-U.K. was my top choice because I wanted to work with David Bradshaw, but the choice was easy.
-Claremont and University of Chicago offered no funding, no tuition; University of Dallas offered tuition with no funding; University of Kentucky offered tuition with funding.
+I got 10 rejections, and 4 acceptances (U. Chicago, U. Dallas, U. Kentucky, Claremont).
+U.K. was my top choice because I wanted to work with David Bradshaw, so the choice was easy.
+Plus, Claremont and University of Chicago offered no funding, no tuition; University of Dallas offered tuition with no funding; University of Kentucky offered tuition with funding.
 I accepted the offer.

 ## Do you want to go to graduate school?